kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/jenkin/Jenkin_Integration_with_github.md

 ![jenkin_build_jar.png](../../../../images/dev_ops/jenkin/jenkin_build_jar.png)

-If your run job is `red` and failed, please click into it, and view the
+If your run job is `red` and failed, please click into it, and view the 'Console and Output' of the failed Job.

+### Appendix

-## Default Admin Password
+### Default Admin Password

 ![admin_login.png](../../../../images/dev_ops/jenkin/admin_login.png)